sf-wdi-37/materialize/README.md

 #### Start with a container
 To ensure all your Bootstrap styles behave properly, always put your content inside an element with a class "container" (usually `<div class="container">`).
 This will center your content and leave a small margin on the sides of the page.
-If you would like to use the full width of the screen (no margin) use `class="container-fluid"`

 #### Add a row